emberjs/website/source/guides/models/pushing-records-into-the-store.md

 the application boots for the first time.

 We can use the `ApplicationRoute` to do so.
-The `ApplicationRoute` is the top-most route in the route hierarchy, and its `activate` hook gets called once when the app starts up.
+The `ApplicationRoute` is the top-most route in the route hierarchy, and its `model` hook gets called once when the app starts up.

 ```js